 I believed it so completely that a sense of peace fell over me like a warm blanket.

 The next few weeks were a blur.
 I filed for divorce.
 Our home sold five days after it went on the market.
 And I agonized over where I would go from there.
-Then my dog, who was supposed to join me for my next chapter, joined rainbow bridge suddenly instead.
+Then my dog, who was supposed to join me for the next chapter, joined rainbow bridge instead.

 The losses just kept coming.